 Sticking with the “records” theme, Salar de Uyuni is the world’s largest salt flat, at over 10,000 square kilometers.

-It’s also a great place for watching wild fauna like llamas and pink flamingos all over the lakes.
+It’s also a great place for watching wildlife like llamas and pink flamingos all over the lakes.
 Definitely one of the best places to visit in South America!

 I recommend visiting Machu Picchu early in the morning to watch the sun rising over the green peaks.

 To get to Machu Picchu, you’ll first need to travel to Cusco, a colonial city in which Spanish architecture blends with indigenous traditions.